 Resource Guide: Making the most of the Andrew Carnegie Medals for Excellence in Fiction and Nonfiction in your library, bookstore, and reading group.

 Discussion Guides: Need a new title for your book group?

 Stay tuned!
-RUSA's Notable Books Council will be creating a book group discussion guide for the 2015 Andrew Carnegie medal winners after the announcements in June!
+RUSA's Notable Books Council will be creating the 2016 discussion guides after the announcements in January!

 The American Library Association offers resources on how to form a book group, how to structure a meeting, how to select books and how to facilitate a meaningful literary discussion.
 For more information visit ala.org/tools/atoz/book-discussion-grps.